CassOnMars/TripleRatchet/README.md

 - All keys are P-256 to be easy to use with hardware and browser cryptography support
 - The hashing algorithm used is SHA-3
+- It supports multiple parties, not just a two-party context :)